sensorbee/py/README.md

 ```

-Currently pystate use pkg-config to link "Python.h".
+Currently py package library use pkg-config to link "Python.h".
 User needs to set up pkg-config and "python-2.7.pc".

 * [TODO] currently only support darwin and linux, need to support windows
 * [TODO] support python3